-- J. OMIG Self-Disclosure of Medicaid Overpayments guidance documents; - K. U.S. Department of Justice, Criminal Division Fraud Section, Evaluation of Corporate Compliance Programs (updated March 2023); - L. OIG's Compliance Program Guidance for Third-Party Medical Billing Companies, 63 Fed.
+- K. U.S. Department of Justice, Criminal Division Fraud Section, Evaluation of Corporate Compliance Programs (updated March 2023);53 - L. OIG's Compliance Program Guidance for Third-Party Medical Billing Companies, 63 Fed.
 Reg.
-70138 (1998); and - M. Criminal Division of the U.S. Department of Justice and the Enforcement Division of the U.S. Securities and Exchange Commission, A Resource Guide to the U.S. Foreign Corrupt Practice Act, [Second Edition] (July 2020). - 10) Nuvance Health consists of numerous entities that are enrolled providers in the New York State Medical Assistance Program ("NYS Medicaid"), and it complies with the requirements for provider compliance programs set forth under Social Services Law § 363-d and its implementing fraud, waste, and abuse prevention regulations found at 18 NYCRR Part 521 (collectively hereinafter referred to as "Part 521").
-56 - To meet the requirements for an effective compliance program as described in the guidance documents listed in $\P$ 9 of this section, supra, and Part 521, Nuvance Health's Program must, at the minimum, be comprised of seven (7) key elements, which are provided below in summary detail: - A. ELEMENT # 1 The development and dissemination of written policies and procedures including, without limitation, standards of conduct (e.g., code of ethics, code of conduct), that promote Nuvance Health's commitment to carrying out its operations in a legally compliant and ethical manner.
-Written policies and procedures shall, among other things: - (i) Apply to all Covered Individuals and must identify Federal and State laws that apply to Nuvance Health's risks areas set forth in ¶
+70138 (1998);54 and - M. Criminal Division of the U.S. Department of Justice and the Enforcement Division of the U.S. Securities and Exchange Commission, A Resource Guide to the U.S. Foreign Corrupt Practice Act, [Second Edition] (July 2020).55 - 10) Nuvance Health consists of numerous entities that are enrolled providers in the New York State Medical Assistance Program ("NYS Medicaid"), and it complies with the requirements for provider compliance programs set forth under Social Services Law § 363-d and its implementing fraud, waste, and abuse prevention regulations found at 18 NYCRR Part 521 (collectively hereinafter referred to as "Part 521").56 - 11) To meet the requirements for an effective compliance program as described in the guidance documents listed in \P 9 of this section, supra, and Part 521, Nuvance Health's Program must, at the minimum, be comprised of seven (7) key elements, which are provided below in summary detail: - A. ELEMENT # 1 The development and dissemination of written policies and procedures including, without limitation, standards of conduct (e.g., code of ethics, code of conduct), that promote Nuvance Health's commitment to carrying out its operations in a legally compliant and ethical manner.57 Written policies and procedures shall, among other things: - (i) Apply to all Covered Individuals and must identify Federal and State laws that apply to Nuvance Health's risks areas set forth in ¶ 15 of § VI, infra; 58 - (ii) Shall require Covered Individuals to refuse to participate in unethical and illegal conduct and to report unethical or illegal